1926 St. Louis Cardinals season

 The 1926 St. Louis Cardinals season was the team's 45th season in St. Louis, Missouri and their 35th in the National League.
-The Cardinals went 89–65 during the season and finished first in the National League, winning their first National League pennant.
+The Cardinals went 89–65 during the season, and after a tight September, finished first in the National League, winning their first National League pennant.
+It was written that the "fans [in St. Louis] staged the wildest demonstration since the signing of the armistice" in November 1918.

 In the World Series, they defeated the New York Yankees in 7 games, ending it by throwing out Babe Ruth at second base in the ninth inning of Game 7 to preserve a 3–2 victory.
 This was Rogers Hornsby's only full season as manager for the team.

 Catcher Bob O'Farrell won the MVP Award this year, batting .293, with 7 home runs and 68 RBIs.
 Led by RBI champion Jim Bottomley, the offense scored the most runs in the NL.